-You may be less familiar with Ed Gein, who was also know as the Plainfield Ghoul.
-He acquired that monicker because he was a resident of Plainfield, Wisconsin where he committed his nefarious deeds.
+You may be less familiar with Ed Gein, who was also known as the Plainfield Ghoul.
+He acquired that moniker because he was a resident of Plainfield, Wisconsin where he committed his nefarious deeds.
 In 1957 Mr. Gein aroused the suspicion of local authorities after it was discovered that he had been robbing graves in his hometown to acquire “trophies” for his personal Museum of Horror.
 According to Wikipedia a search of his house revealed the following:

 - Four noses